nagasudhirpulla/taming_python/blog/skills/flask_logging.md

 ```

 ## access app logger inside blueprints and extensions using current_app
+* The flask application variable may not be available in the blueprints or extensions python files
-* The app variable is not accessible inside a blueprint o
+* The app variable can be accessed in s
 ```py

 ```